Main Campus of San Francisco State University: History

 San Francisco State University's original campus was on Nob Hill, where it was established as the San Francisco State Normal School on Powell Street between Clay and Sacramento Streets.
 The 1906 earthquake and fire forced a relocation to Buchanan and Haight Streets, where the institution would remain for several decades.
 During this period, the school underwent several transformations: becoming San Francisco State Teachers College in 1921, San Francisco State College in 1935.

+Site of San Francisco State University's current main campus, seen in 1938 part of Composite: 1-164 San Francisco Aerial Views by Harrison Ryker.

 The shift to the current Lake Merced campus began during the Great Depression, when the site was still owned by Spring Valley Water Company.
 In 1939, SF State President Alexander Roberts and Student Body president Clifford Worth explored the undeveloped property, which at the time consisted mainly of sand dunes dotted with trees and underbrush.
 Worth proved instrumental in securing the campus's future, successfully lobbying the state legislature to fund the land purchase.
 His efforts culminated on July 12, 1939, when the state committed to purchasing 57 acres from the City of San Francisco, but plans to build the new campus were paused due to World War II.
 When veterans started returning in 1945, the Vets Village, a housing complex, was built at the site of the new campus.
 Some students commuted from there to the campus at Buchanan and Haight Streets.

 The campus footprint expanded significantly in 1948 with the acquisition of an additional 37 acres from multiple sources, including the city, the Stoneson brothers, Metropolitan Life Insurance Company, and the Standard Building Company.